turingschool/front-end-curriculum/lessons/getting-around-in-the-terminal.md

 ### Your Turn

-Type `ls` into your terminal.

-From there, `cd` into your documents folder.

-Once you're in your documents folder type in `ls` again to see what folders and files you have available.
-If you have another folder available, I would like you to `cd` into that directory.

-When you're done with, that try and figure out a way to get back to your `root` directory from where you're at.

-### Making Folders & Creating/Removing Files: `mkdir`, `touch`, `rm`

-#### mkdir

-Creating a folder/directory is something that you will be doing often.
-A way to create a new folder is using the `mkdir [dir name]` operator.
-What this will do is create a new folder for us with whatever name you want to give it.

-Let's create a new directory called `pizza`.
-Enter `mkdir pizza` in the terminal.

-Keep in mind that even though you've created this folder, it doesn't mean you are inside of that folder you've just created.
-To actually go into our new folder, you need to `cd` into it.
-Go ahead and `cd` into the `pizza` directory.

-#### touch

-Now that we are inside of this directory what we can do now is create a new file.
-The command we are going to use to do this is the `touch [file name]` command.

-Let's make a new, blank text file using `touch toppings.txt`.

-#### rm

-So we can make directories and new files, but we want to be able to remove them.
-That is where the `rm` command comes in.
-If we're not happy with our `toppings.txt` file, then we can delete it.

-Enter `rm toppings.txt` into the terminal, and poof, it's gone!
-As you can see there was no warning like, "Are you sure you want to delete this file?..."
-Be careful with this command because you can't undo it.

-### Your Turn

-Make sure you're in your `~` directory.
-Once you're there, I want your to create a directory called `turing` and inside of that directory I want your to create a directory called `mod1`.
-Once you've done, then go ahead and touch a file called `sample.html`.
-Now if you want to delete that file you can use the command `rm sample.html`.

-If you're looking for a little bit of a challenge, feel free to `cd` into your `~` directory and remove the folder you created.
-Once you've done that, try creating your folders and files again but in a one-line command.
+* In your terminal, change to your root directory.
+Your root directory is noted as a `~` symbol.
+So the change directory command would be `cd ~`.
+From there, `cd` into your Documents folder.

+* Once you're in your Documents directory, list the contents of the Documents directory.

+* In your Documents directory, make a new directory of your choosing.
+Change into that directory, and make another new directory.
+Repeat this five times.
+When you are done, delete the directories you just made, one directory at a time.

-### Copying and Moving: `cp`, `mv`
+### Copy and Move Files/Directories: `cp`, `mv`

-So now that we can create and remove files, let's add to our toolbox by being able to copy or move files.
+So now that we can create and remove files, let's add to our toolbox the ability to copy or move files.
 At a high level, `cp` keeps the source file and copies the file to a new location. `mv` takes the source file and moves it to a new location.

 #### cp